‘Maui Masters’ art exhibition supports keiki art programs

-LAHAINA - Forty-five years ago, a group of enthusiastic and talented local artists created an organization to support emerging artists.
+LAHAINA – Forty-seven years ago, a group of enthusiastic and talented local artists created an organization to support emerging artists.

-Initially, the group consisted mostly of artists from the greater Lahaina area, but later included members from throughout Maui County.
+Initially, the group consisted largely of artists from the greater Lahaina area, but later included members from throughout Maui County.

 The organization became known as Lahaina Arts Society, and in the present, it remains a thriving part of the Maui art scene.

-Many of the LAS founding members and those who followed through the years became well-established artists with collectors not only on Maui but throughout the world in both private and corporate collections.
+Many of the LAS founding members, and those who followed through the years, became well-established artists with collectors on Maui and throughout the world in both private and corporate collections.

-For the first time in recent history, Lahaina Arts Society will assemble a show featuring some of the initial founders and other well-known artists with former ties to Lahaina Arts Society.
+This month, Lahaina Arts Society will assemble a show featuring some of the initial founders and other wellknown artists with ties to the organization.

-The show, "Maui Masters," will be held in the Banyan Tree Gallery in the Old Lahaina Courthouse from Oct.
-1 through Nov.
-4.
+The show, entitled “Maui Masters Invitational Art Show and Sale,” will be held at the Banyan Tree Gallery in the Old Lahaina Courthouse from June 1 through July 5, 2015.

-A reception for the participating artists and the general public will be held Saturday evening, Oct.
-6, from 6 to 8 p.m. in the gallery located near the Banyan Tree in Lahaina.
+A reception for the participating artists and the general public will be held Saturday evening, June 6, from 6 to 8 p.m. in the Banyan Tree Gallery.
+Come view the art, meet the artists and enjoy complimentary wine and pupus.

-These accomplished artists have agreed to donate the majority of each sale to the Lahaina Arts Association's Art Outreach Program, which serves the youth of Maui County through ten free weekly art classes.
+These accomplished artists have agreed to donate the majority of each sale to Lahaina Arts Association’s Maui Youth Art Outreach Program, which serves the children of Maui County through 13 free weekly art classes.
+Classes are held in public schools, housing and youth centers.
+According to Lahaina Arts Association, arts education is a powerful means for building artistic skills, enhancing academic skills and cultivating lifelong appreciation for the arts.